wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_keypoolrefill.md

 ---
-title: doge:keypoolrefill \[POST\] {disallowed}
+title: keypoolrefill  {disallowed} - Dogecoin
-description: Fills the keypool, requires wallet passphrase to be set.
+description: Example code for the keypoolrefill  {disallowed} json-rpc method. Сomplete guide on how to use keypoolrefill  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters